D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 - move images, audio and video files to Azure Storage
 - configure an operational backup for Azure Blobs

-App Servervice in Basic, Standard, Premium, and Isolated tiers provides:
+App Service in Basic, Standard, Premium, and Isolated tiers provides:

 - custom on-demand manual backup
 - or on a schedule basis backup